CareyLabVT/FLARE/README.md

 `forecast_location <- "/Users/quinn/Dropbox/Research/SSC_forecasting/FCR_forecasts/"`

-3) Set the directory were the data used by FLARE is located (note: this involves setting a set of github repositories.
-We will provide instructions for that in the future
+3) Set the directory were the data used by FLARE is located (see bottom for instructions on how to set up the github repositories)

 `data_location <- "/Users/quinn/Dropbox/Research/SSC_forecasting/SCC_data/"`